jzielinski47/bruce-lee/README.md

 ### Instalation

-To install the game, download the project and run it with live-server.
-I will consider hosting it as soon as I fix the image bug.
+To install the game, download the project, open it with visual studio code and run with live-server for now.

-Update: the game is hosted at http://brucelee.ct8.pl/ however something is wrong with prefab render (on new scene).
-Render Bug not working in the US.

-Issue: level renders in a correct way but the lanterns, traps and other prefabs do not.
+BugFix: TBA

 ### Controls
 ```c#